eugenekropotkin/readnl/README.md

 # readnl

-Read all new lines from file.
+Read new lines from file since last run.

 Rewritten from scratch in 2010